Impakter

 Related Articles: Could the Rate at Which Glaciers Are Melting Cause the Next Pandemic? | The Bottom of the Arctic Is Blooming | The Next Virus “Hotspot”, the Arctic: Why a One Health Response is Needed | Earth ‘Likely’ to Exceed Dangerous Climate ‘Tipping Points’

-Though exposure to emerging microorganisms is the main concern of the scientists who discovered the 13 frozen Siberian viruses, they say they are not concerned about these specific viruses causing an arctic virus spillover.
+Though exposure to emerging microorganisms is the main concern of the scientists who discovered the 13 frozen Siberian viruses, they suggest they are not concerned about these specific viruses causing an arctic virus spillover.

 The group states that the evolutionary distance between humans and the amoeba host these viruses are able to infect is so vast, that isolation, culturing and experimentation should pose very little biosecurity risk in terms of transmission.